Svanik-Jain/Text-Reader/README.md

 </details>

 ## About The Project
 We are a bunch of school students who wanted to make a project in our holidays.
 We decided to make this project.
-It is very interesting project.
+It is a very interesting project.
 Text reader is a tool created for the purpose of the reading text out loud by a speech input.
 It has the ability to reread every individual line or even reread every pair of words for easy dictation.